dev-warehouse/Nipate/README.md

 This repository holds the codebase for nipate web application.
 Its a `react + nextjs` web application, this is where nipate customers would be able to access nipate services.

+Nipate provides micro-enterprises the platform where they can advert their customers locally and customers the platform where they can find services in their vicinity.

 ### Project Setup 👨🏿‍💻

 This is a node npm application, with typescript.
 All configurations are included so one hase to follow the steps only